tmtsoftware/csw/docs/src/main/framework/deploying-components.md

 ## Deploying Components

+### ContainerCmd

+`ContainerCmd` is a helper utility provided as a part of framework.
+This helps component writers to start their components inside container.
+This support running single component in standa

 A main application needs to be created which uses framework provided utility `csw.apps.containercmd.ContainerCmd` to start a container or standalone component.
 The utility supports following parameters which can be provided as arguments to the application :